 Southwest Baptist University is an institution of higher education offering courses that lead to both undergraduate and graduate degrees.
 Students may choose from a variety of programs of study as they pursue a liberal arts based, career-oriented education.
-The University is comprised of three colleges: the College of Arts and Sciences, the College of Health Professions, and the College of Professional Programs.
+The University is comprised of five colleges: the Geneva Casebolt College of Arts and Social Sciences, the College of Natural and Applied Sciences, the College of Health Professions, the Robert W. Plaster College of Business, and the College of Professional Programs.
 Areas of certification and professional areas of study are also offered.